AI-TranspWood/AITW_microstructures/README.md

 # AITW_microstructures

-Port of the AITW microstructures code from Matlab to Python.
+Port of the [AITW microstructure generation code](https://github.com/BinChenOPEN/Wood-Microstructure-Modeling) from Matlab to Python.

 ## Install